chnoor999/wallpaper-app-project/README.md

 Context API for State Management:
 Utilizing the Context API for state management.

+Full Responsiveness:
+Implementing full responsiveness ensures that your app adapts flawlessly to various screen sizes using react native responsive.

 Performance Optimization:
 Optimizing the app for performance ensures that it runs smoothly and efficiently, providing users with a seamless experience.